1. OUR OBJECTIVE:

 - applicable legislation (Article 6(1)(c) of the GDPR) – processing is necessary for compliance with a legal obligation to which the Controller is subject;

-- our legitimate interests (Article 6(1)(f) of the GDPR) – processing is necessary for the establishment, exercise, enforcement or defence of legal claims before courts are other public bodies;
+- our legitimate interests (Article 6(1)(e) of the GDPR) – processing is necessary for the establishment, exercise, enforcement or defence of legal claims before courts are other public bodies.

-a) your personal data will be stored for the term of the licence contract subject to extension for a period of limitation of your or our claims if the processing is necessary for the establishment, exercise or defence of legal claims;
+Your personal data will be stored for the term of the contract subject to extension for a period of limitation of your or our claims if the processing is necessary for the establishment, exercise or defence of legal claims.

-a) the provision of your personal data is voluntary but it is necessary for the exercise of the rights and obligations under the concluded licence contract including for communicating with you under the contract, e.g., to reply to your questions.
+The provision of your personal data is voluntary but it is necessary for the exercise of the rights and obligations under the concluded contract including for communicating with you under the contract, e.g., to reply to your questions.

 9. PROCESSING OF PERSONAL DATA OF PERSONS CONTACTING THE WARSAW TOURIST OFFICE BY E-MAIL OR BY PHONE:

-a) personal data you provide when contacting us are processed to reply to your questions and for the execution and defence of legal claims;
+Personal data you provide when contacting us are processed to reply to your questions and for the execution and defence of legal claims.

-a) if you contact us, we will process your personal data including your e-mail address, full name, phone number (if any), position;
+If you contact us, we will process your personal data including your e-mail address, full name, phone number (if any), position.

-a) the processing of your personal data is based on our legitimate interests (Article 6(1)(f) of the GDPR) – communicating with users of the tourist portal and defence of legal claims;
+The processing of your personal data is based on our legitimate interests (Article 6(1)(e) of the GDPR) – communicating with users of the tourist portal and defence of legal claims.

-a) your personal data will be processed no longer than necessary to reply to your questions and may be further processed until the expiry of legal claims;
+Your personal data will be processed no longer than necessary to reply to your questions and may be further processed until the expiry of legal claims.

 10. DATA RECIPIENTS: